 We study ocean waves, tides, and the connection to gravity.
 We consider the effects of the sun and the moon on the ocean tides.
 We access data sets from ocean buoys tracking the tides and weather, and we plot the tides on a computer.

 We use spring motion to understand the larger idea of sinusoidal waves.
 We use a computer to plot spring motion given the period and frequency of a spring.
-We connect the idea of spring-like motion to vibrations for solid objects.
+We connect the idea of spring-like mechanical wave examples to vibrations for solid objects.

 We learn about heat energy and how heat flows from hot to cold.
 We learn about the 3 modes of heat transfer, known as radiation, conduction, and convection.
 We discuss ideal heat flow in solids and fluids, and we connect the idea to the formation of real-world coastal weather patterns such as the sea breeze, which is driven by solar heating.
 We access and plot real world atmospheric temperature data.